-- Ultrasound - An ultrasound is a noninvasive diagnostic procedure used to assess soft tissue structures such as muscles, blood vessels, and organs.
-It uses sound waves that bounce off the organs like an echo and are converted by a computer into an electronic picture of the organs or tissues under study.
+- Ultrasound (sonogram) – An ultrasound is a noninvasive diagnostic procedure used to assess soft tissue structures such as muscles, blood vessels, and organs.

-- Digital X-ray – X-rays use electromagnetic energy beams to produce images of internal tissues, bones, and organs.
+- X-ray – An X-ray uses electromagnetic energy beams to produce images of internal tissues, bones, and organs.

-- Bone density - A bone densitometry test is used to diagnose osteoporosis, a condition in which bones become fragile and brittle.
+- DEXA scan (bone density test) – A DEXA scan is used to diagnose osteoporosis, a condition in which bones become fragile and brittle.